scratchfoundation/scratch-www/.github/PULL_REQUEST_TEMPLATE.md

 ### Test Coverage:

-_Please show how you have added tests to cover your changes or describe how you have tested the changes (include a screenshot if possible).._
+_Please show how you have added tests to cover your changes or describe how you have tested the changes (include a screenshot if possible)._